LarsSkovslund/NuGet.Package.Builder/README.md

 # NuGet.Package.Builder

-NuGet.Package.Builder imports a MSBuild target file into the project along with a [.nuspec] (http://docs.nuget.org/create/nuspec-reference) file and a builder configuration file (`package.builder.json`).
+NuGet.Package.Builder imports a MSBuild target file into the project along with a [.nuspec](http://docs.nuget.org/create/nuspec-reference) file and a builder configuration file (`package.builder.json`).
-The rules and conventions for configuring a [.nuspec] (http://docs.nuget.org/create/nuspec-reference) file can be found in the [official NuGet documentation] (http://docs.nuget.org/create/creating-and-publishing-a-package)
+The rules and conventions for configuring a [.nuspec](http://docs.nuget.org/create/nuspec-reference) file can be found in the [official NuGet documentation](http://docs.nuget.org/create/creating-and-publishing-a-package)

-Change history can be found [here](Changelog.md)
+Change history can be found [here](Changelog.md).

-##Getting started
+## Getting started
 - In Visual Studio, create a new Class library.
-- Open Package Manager Console view and type ```Install-Package -Id NuGet.Package.Builder```
+- Open Package Manager Console view and type ```Install-Package -Id NuGet.Package.Builder```.
-- You now have two new files added `{your project name}.nuspec` and `package.builder.json`
+- You now have two new files added `{your project name}.nuspec` and `package.builder.json`.
-- Compile and you now have your first NuGet package
+- Compile and you now have your first NuGet package.

-##Package output
+## Package output
 Generated packages are location in the same folder as output binaries produced by the build, respecting build configuration, platform and output redirect as configured by VSO build template.
-To limit package generation to a specific configuration set the ```Configuration``` property in the ```package.builder.json``` file to the desired configuration name. e.g. setting it to ```Release``` will only generate a package when compiling a release configuration.
+To limit package generation to a specific configuration set the ```Configuration``` property in the ```package.builder.json``` file to the desired configuration name, e.g. setting it to ```Release``` will only generate a package when compiling a release configuration.

-##Publish Packages
+## Publish Packages
 Automatic publishing packages can be configured in `package.builder.json` by setting Publish.PublishOnBuild to `true`.
 This will publish the package every time the project is compiled enabling a convenient way of publishing a package directly from Visual Studio.
 However publishing every time you compile is often not an ideal workflow so NuGet.Package.Builder offers a number of override possibilities.